henrik7264/PY_Actors/README.md

 # Reactive Systems using Actors
 Dear all,

-Welcome to Actors - a C++/Python library for creating Reactive Systems based on the Actors model.
+Welcome to Actors - a Python library for creating Reactive Systems based on the Actors model.

 ## Status
 The library is currently a work in progress and may change without any notice.
 An early version of the Python library is available.
 It's a proof of concept version that provides the basic Actors functionality and most of the features discussed below.
-The C++ version will soon be ready and added to the repository with the same set of features.
 The library has been tested informally on a

 * Beaglebone Black (Debian 10.3, Python v3.6)
 * Raspberry Pi 4 (Ubuntu 20,04 server)
-* Portable PC (i7-9750H CPU, Ubuntu 22.04, Python v3.10, g++ v11.3)
+* Portable PC (i7-9750H CPU, Ubuntu 22.04, Python v3.10)
-* High end PC (i9-12900k CPU, Fedora 37, Python v3.11, g++ v12.2)
+* High end PC (i9-12900k CPU, Fedora 37, Python v3.11)

 ## Idea
 The idea with this library is to create a framework for creating highly performant, scalable and maintainable code.